MicrosoftDocs/dataexplorer-docs/kusto/management/show-databases-entities.md

 ### Returns

-Returns a list of entities of all databases visible to the user.
+Returns a list of entities of all cluster databases visible to the user.
 Database entities are: tables, materialized views, external tables, etc.

 > [!IMPORTANT]
 > By default, all databases' entites are returned.
 To make the command execution more optimal, add a `where` condition that filters by specific databases and/or entity types or names (see examples section in this article).